brimdata/zed/k8s/README.md

 [How to deploy zqd on EKS](dev-on-eks.md)

 The Brim AWS account is used to automatically deploy and test the master branch of zq in a test EKS cluster.
 If you fork the repo, you may want to do something similar.

+If Aurora has been configured for testing, then in order to deploy on EKS and use Aurora you may also follow the steps [here](aurora.md) starting with "Creating a user for testing".

 `.github/workflows/cd.yaml`